szepeviktor/ConfigureDefender/README.md

 # ConfigureDefender

-A small utility for configuring Windows Defender.
+A small utility for configuring Windows Defender Antivirus.

-ConfigureDefender is a small GUI application to view and configure important Defender settings.
+ConfigureDefender is a small GUI application to view and configure important Defender Antivirus settings.
 It uses PowerShell cmdlets (with a few exceptions) to change Windows Defender settings.
 Furthermore the user can apply one of three pre-defined protection levels: DEFAULT, HIGH, INTERACTIVE, and MAX.
 Changing one of the protection levels requires a reboot in order to take effect.